WINIR 2026 - Sessions

 Alicia Tenza-Peral (University of Zaragoza, Netherlands), Ismael Lare-David* (Aragon Agrifood Institute, Spain), Laura X. Estévez-Moreno (Aragon Agrifood Institute, Spain), F. Javier Lacosta-García (Aragon Agrifood Institute, Spain) & Irene Pérez-Ibarra* (Aragon Agrifood Institute, Spain) “Enhancing the structural and functional analysis of institutional arrangements through the integration of the Institutional Grammar and a rule taxonomy”

-Ali E. Torkayesh (RWTH Aachen University, Germany), Amineh Ghrobani* (Deft University of Technology, Netherlands) & Sandra Venghaus (RWTH Aachen University, Germany) “Sustainable Aviation Fuels in the European Union: Addressing Institutional Misalignment Across Multi-Level Governance”
+Ali E. Torkayesh (RWTH Aachen University, Germany), Amineh Ghorbani* (Deft University of Technology, Netherlands) & Sandra Venghaus (RWTH Aachen University, Germany) “Sustainable Aviation Fuels in the European Union: Addressing Institutional Misalignment Across Multi-Level Governance”

 Moral Systems of the Past & Their Long-Term Consequences